The DRAMS Guide to Cask Scanning and Labelling – DRAMS

 The decision as to which labelling options and scanning technology you adopt is entirely up to you – but we hope this guide has provided the information you require to make the right choice for your organisation.

-The Trapeze DRAMScan cask scanning solution is fully integrated with the DRAMS Distillery Management system, and is compatible with Barcodes, QR Codes and RFID tags.
+The DRAMS Scan cask scanning solution is fully integrated with the DRAMS Distillery Management system, and is compatible with Barcodes, QR Codes and RFID tags.

 We do not supply printers or printer consumables directly, but we can offer advice on cask labelling and would be happy to put you in contact with suppliers who provide printers, consumables (print heads, labels etc.) and pre-printed labels to other DRAMS customers.